ylacaute/ez-Dashing/README.md

 __New release__

-Let's support we want release the version 1.3.0.
+Let's suppose we want to release the version 1.3.0.
 ```sh

 # Create the branch